 Just as Marilyn was “perfect” at 36-24-36, our current standard of more lithe sexuality a number like 34.5-23-34.5 would be more attractive.
 The commonality behind those numbers is the ratio of the waist to the hip and shoulders (1:1.5).1

 There’s obviously a lot more to it, but that’s a good primer.
 If you truly want to be sexy—in the truly evolutionary and procreative sense of the word—train in a way that helps you develop a body that falls within those ratios.

-This means spending more time focusing on building strong, sexy shoulders using exercises like the push press and lateral raise, as well worrying less about making your butt smaller and focusing on the strength-building, multi-joint movements that will improve its shape.
+This means spending more time focusing on building strong, sexy shoulders using exercises like the push press and lateral raise, as well as worrying less about making your butt smaller and focusing on the strength-building, multi-joint movements that will improve its shape.